SHARE-HF Decision Aid: Frequently Asked Questions (FAQ)

 1. What does the SHARE-HF decision aid do?

-The SHARE-HF decision aid is an interactive decision aid that gives individualized estimates of life expectancy, 5-year survival, and 5-year “event-free survival” for patients with heart failure (HF) with reduced ejection fraction (HFrEF).
-It shows the impact of different medication options for HFrEF on these outcomes, along with estimates of side-effects, costs, and other considerations.
+The SHARE-HF decision aid is an interactive decision aid that gives individualized estimates of life expectancy and 5-year survival for patients with heart failure (HF) with reduced ejection fraction (HFrEF).
+It shows the impact of different medication options for HFrEF on these outcomes, HF hospitalization, and quality of life (QoL), along with estimates of side-effects, costs, and other considerations.
 Simply put, it provides all the information needed by patients and their clinicians to make a shared decision about their HFrEF medications.

 2. How do I use the SHARE-HF decision aid?